-All science aside, marijuana can be a fun and easy way to unwind.
+All science aside, marijuana can be a fun and easy way to unwind, and it has shown to be able to improve your mood.
 You can turn a bad day right around with some cannabis, fun activities, good TV shows and healthy snacks.
 Our staff at HelloMD shared a few of their favorite marijuana strains they turn to when they’re feeling down or frazzled.

 1. Pineapple Express: An Uplifting Sativa-Dominant Marijuana Strain

-Danielle L., senior health & wellness writer: “If I’ve had a bad day, my go-to strain is Pineapple Express.
-It's a sativa-dominant hybrid, but it's not too racy and is easy to find at dispensaries.
+Danielle L., senior health & wellness writer: “If I’ve had a bad day and need to improve my mood, my go-to strain is Pineapple Express.
+It’s a sativa-dominant hybrid, but it’s not too racy and is easy to find at dispensaries.
 If you can’t find this particular strain, you can also look for landrace strains of Hawaiian lineage, like Pineapple Upside-Down Cake.
 Sometimes sativas are too strong, triggering and causing stress and even raising my heart rate.”

 A few daily stressors can add up, so it’s important to have a relaxing routine to decompress.
 Here’s what works for Danielle: